Your Brand Is A Toilet: Why Facility Managers Should Focus On The Washroom Experience

 But while huge sums of money are spent on promoting a brand through traditional marketing and advertising, there are other considerations.
 Enter the humble toilet, the rarely discussed part of office life – and while it may not initially seem important, the washroom experience says a lot about your brand, and how you value your staff.

 Taking a step back, it’s important to remember that your brand is a promise to your customers.
 It informs them what they can expect from your products and services, and it’s defined by almost every interaction someone has with your company.

 The key to reinforcing this message is clarity and consistency – any disparity between the various touch points of a company and its customer’s can obscure the message.
-As a result, the facilities within a building are not simply functional necessities, but they should also reflect the brand narrative.
+As a result, the washroom facilities within a building are not simply functional necessities, but they should also reflect the brand narrative.
 Doing so presents a unique opportunity to deliver a great (and consistent) experience between your customers and your brand.

 For example within the B2B industry, glossy marketing materials may help entice a potential client to your premises for a meeting, but they will quickly notice if your office doesn’t live up to the brand proposition.
 How your office is decorated, from your lobby to the state of your washrooms, all impact how people perceive you.